-Courtcall allows for attorneys or representatives to save tune.
-Courcall can allow a party to avoid unnecessary travel, extreme traffic and harsh weather conditions.
+Courtcall allows for attorneys or representatives to save time.
+Courtcall can allow a party to avoid unnecessary travel, extreme traffic and harsh weather conditions.
 For example, during certain times of the year, some highways in California may be closed to normal traffic and prevent an in-person appearance.
 This can occur during winter time when roads can be closed due to snowfall.

-CourtCall can reduce the billable hours for the appearance and save the client some money.
-This can be great for attorneys who are not allowed to bill for travel or who are working on a flat fee arrangement.
+CourtCall can reduce the billable hours for the appearance and save money for the clients who are paying hourly fees for their attorneys to appear.
+This is usually defense clients.
+This can also be great for attorneys who are not allowed to bill for travel or who are working on a flat fee arrangement.
 CourtCall can remove the travel time from the appearance and allows the attorney/representative to work on other matters.
 It also allows for more flexibility in physical appearances.
 For example, an attorney can appear in San Diego in the morning and Eureka in the afternoon.

 What is the Purpose of Telephonic Representation?

 The CourtCall system allows for lawyers and representatives to make routine workers’ compensation appearances by telephone from their offices, homes or other convenient locations.
 See DIR.
 The participants of telephonic representation are required to be on a “landline” and have access to a fax machine.

 Is CourtCall Available for All Workers’ Compensation Courts and Judges?

 No. Not all Workers’ Compensation Judges allow for CourtCall.
 Many, however, participate.
 The nature and extent of their participation in a particular Courtroom for Courtcalls depends upon the Judge.
 The parties seeking to use telephonic representation must check in advance whether they are able to do so.

 What Hearings Can You Appear by CourtCall?